borice/akka-remote-actor-flood-test/README.md

 * pass cmd line argumets "sender N" to start the sender and send N messages to receiver

 The problem I'm seeing is that the time it takes to send N messages from sender to receiver does not scale linearly with N.  Both sender and receiver were executed on the same machine (new generation Macbook Pro) in separate JVM processes.
+For more information about this, see [this post](https://groups.google.com/forum/#!topic/akka-user/5vYs4jKMaQU).

 Example
 -------